openknowledgebe/website/content/stories/20170531-open-knowledge-belgium-is-preparing-for-open-summer-of-code-2017/index.md

 Last but not least, Open Knowledge Belgium is preparing for the seventh edition of its annual [open Summer of code](http://2017.summerofcode.be/).
 From 3rd until 27th July, 36 programming, design and communications students will be working under the guidance of experienced coaches on 10 different open innovation projects with real-life impact.

-<div class="embed-vimeo" style="text-align: center;"><iframe allowfullscreen="" frameborder="0" height="338" mozallowfullscreen="" src="https://player.vimeo.com/video/188284459" webkitallowfullscreen="" width="600"></iframe></div>If you want to stay updated about open Summer of code and all other activities, please follow [Open Knowledge Belgium on Twitter](https://twitter.com/OpenKnowledgeBE) or subscribe to its [newsletter](https://www.openknowledge.be/#subform).
+<iframe allowfullscreen="" frameborder="0" height="338" mozallowfullscreen="" src="https://player.vimeo.com/video/188284459" webkitallowfullscreen="" width="600"></iframe>

+If you want to stay updated about open Summer of code and all other activities, please follow [Open Knowledge Belgium on Twitter](https://twitter.com/OpenKnowledgeBE) or subscribe to its [newsletter](https://www.openknowledge.be/#subform).